poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost User Default Public/Private Key

-We will store user key pairs in the vault.
+User key pairs will be stored in the vault.

 ### Generating public and private key for new users
 We can generate the users key pair at new account creation time.